 RECORDING—first performance

-Events 6; Oddities 4 and 5; and Mishaps 4 and 5 omitted from this performance)
+(Events 6; Oddities 4 and 5; and Mishaps 4 and 5 omitted from this performance)

-In Childhood's Thicket has three sections: Events, Oddities, and Mishaps, each of which sets a handful of nursery rhymes and a poem by Frederick Choi.
+PROGRAM NOTE In Childhood's Thicket has three sections: Events, Oddities, and Mishaps, each of which sets a handful of nursery rhymes and a poem by Frederick Choi.
 Choosing the nursery rhymes was a fairly straightforward task: I wanted to include only those rhymes that I clearly remembered from my childhood and only those that had some strangeness or darkness or puzzlement attached to them – for me, at least.
 One thing I enjoy about nursery rhymes is their habitual absence of explanation; these aren't arguments, they don't seek to persuade; they simply present situations.

 The overall arc of this work is an exploration of identity: something that we start to construct for ourselves, it seems to me, in childhood.
 We tell ourselves things about ourselves that may or may not be true . . and these gradually coalesce into a narrative about our likes, dislikes, fears, attributes, etc. that we then present to the world.
-The three poems of Frederick Choi that I chose to set here also explore constructed personae and they all play with truth and expectation.

-In Childhood's Thicket has an electronic soundtrack; largely constructed of treated sounds that amplify the texts: bounces, quacks, snips, doors slamming, wind howling, water bubbling, rain, bells, etc. It also utilizes 'loops'; snippets of singing recorded during the performance, played back immediately, and superimposed over each other.
+In addition to the chorus, In Childhood's Thicket has an electronic soundtrack; largely constructed of treated sounds that amplify the texts: bounces, quacks, snips, doors slamming, wind howling, water bubbling, rain, bells, etc. It also utilizes 'loops'; snippets of singing recorded during the performance, played back immediately, and superimposed over each other.
 These mostly provide a fuzzy, complicated but rather featureless 'bed' for the chorus or soloists to sing over so that, as with the texts too, simple things lead to complex things through accretion and juxtaposition.

 TEXTS